xtrctio/firestore-emulator-docker/README.md

 - `FIRESTORE_EMULATOR_HOST`: The listen address used by the emulator (ie. `firestore-emulator:8080`)
 - `FIRESTORE_PROJECT_ID`: The ID of the Google Cloud project used by the emulator.

+## Data persistance

+Data is saved in the `/opt/data` directory on the container.

+You can mount a volume on it.

 ## Custom commands